lsst/uranography/docs/source/introduction.rst

 These methods add standard named glyphs, data sources, and renderer models to the instance of ``bokeh.plotting.Figure``, so they can be selected by name from the ``plot`` member and adjusted and refined using the standard ``bokeh`` API.

-The ability to simulate a planisphere or armillary sphere make plots created by ``spheremap`` particularly useful for planning observing.
+The ability to simulate a planisphere or armillary sphere make plots created by ``uranography`` particularly useful for planning observing.
 Where map projections commonly used in cosmology (e.g. Mollweide) heavily distort features and periodicities of primary importance to observation planning (e.g. the horizon), such features are more naturally represented in a simulated planisphere.
 When used with fully interactive sliders, an orthographic projection helps a human build a mental three dimensional picture of the sky difficult to achieve with other map projections, or with non-interactive orthographic projections.